-Close examination of educational reviews that have been undertaken in Kenya in the post-colonial period also indicate that they have operated under the framework of the country's national goals.
+Close examination of educational reviews that have been undertaken in Kenva in the post-colonial period also indicate that they have operated under the framework of the country's national goals.
 The goals of Kenyan education enunciate an answer to the question earlier posed on the purpose or function of Kenyan education today.
 By any standards Kenyan educational goals and objectives as formulated in numerous reports and commissions are of high quality.
-If this is so, how comes they have not brought much development to Kenya over the years as earlier envisaged?
-Apparently, the quality of educational goals and objectives is not reflected in educational practice theory and practice.
-A cursory glance at schooling in Kenya today shows that educational practice suffers ch the diploma disease four decades ago (Anderson, 2012).
+If this is so, how comes they have not brought much development to Kenva over the years as earlier envisaged?
+Apparently, the quality of educational goals and objectives is not reflected in educational practice.
+There is a contend- a chasm between theory and practice.
+A cursory glance at schooling in Kenya today shows that educational practice suffers chronically from what Dore identified as the diploma disease four decades ago (Anderson, 2012).
 Both the formal curriculum and its objectives are intentionally subverted in order to give way to an entirely new curriculum, an informal curriculum, overtly meant to guarantee success in examination.

 The sole criterion of educational quality, it appears, is high performance in national examinations.
 Whatever various education commissions and reports have stated about the importance of attitudes and values of practical skills and an all-round development is conveniently forgotten and is rather crudely replaced by a very opportunistic theory of education.
 As a result, we may speak of two distinct educational theories, one idealistic and another opportunistic, existing side by side.
-But only the second is put into practice, the first remains for bureaucratic and political purposes.
+But only the second is put into practice, the first remains a highly formalized ideal, used solely for bureaucratic and political purposes.
 Given the predominance of this instrumental theory of education, and its subsequent practice, we cannot fail to observe a number of problems.
 One most noticeable is that the widely acclaimed (informal) theory of education and the practice thereof has given rise to false expectations.
 Due to this educational approach, presently schooling in Kenya is taken to be kind of ritual through which learners must honourably pass if they are to succeed in life.
 Schools are widely used as chief means of sifting each generation into those who get the prize jobs and those who don't (Anderson, 2012).
 This selective function tends to dominate, if not obliterate, the school's basic function of providing education that is supposed to lead to societal development.

 It is important to note that in post-independence Kenya there has been a lot of political interference in the education reform process and the larger educational policy making.
-Some of the educational initiatives that illustrate political interference in Kenya's education sector include presidential decrees on: Harambee school system, free education, school milk programme, quota system, 8-4-4 system of education.
+Some of the educational initiatives that illustrate political interference in Kenya's education sector include presidential decrees on: Harambee school system, free education, school milk programme, quota system, 8-4-4 system of education, model schools, the National Youth Service and higher education.
 Many of these initiatives according to Amutabi were introduced with little or no input from various relevant stakeholders and were undertaken as responses to certain pressures and crises to wade off public concern.
 It is no wonder then that many of their reports were discarded immediately the crises waned (Anderson, 2012).